McSinyx/ipppi/source/requirements/use-case-model.rst

 Pre-Conditions
 ^^^^^^^^^^^^^^

-None.
+The Maintainer must be logged onto the system before this use case begins.

 Post-Conditions
 ^^^^^^^^^^^^^^^

-None.
+The proposal database is updated according to the Maintainer's review.

 Extension Points
 ^^^^^^^^^^^^^^^^

-If the Maintainer approve the proposal, proceed into the Update use case.
+If the Maintainer approves the proposal, proceed into the :ref:`Update <update>` use case.

+.. _update:

 Update Packages
 ---------------